hakimsheriff/SOEN341Project/README.md

     pipenv shell

-To install Django:

-    pipenv install django

-To install the Django APIs:

-    pipenv install djangorestframework

-To install the Django APIs:

-    pipenv install djangorestframework

-To install the Django APIs:
+To install the dependencies required to run the backend server, from with the pipenv shell:

-    pipenv install djangorestframework

-To install our imaging library
-    python -m pip install Pillow

-To install cripsy forms
+	cd backend

-    pip install django-crispy-forms
+	pip install -r requirements.txt

 To install components related to our frontend, we will use NPM.